Depth-efficient proofs of quantumness: Abstract

 A proof of quantumness is a type of challenge-response protocol in which a classical verifier can efficiently certify the \emph{quantum advantage} of an untrusted prover.
 That is, a quantum prover can correctly answer the verifier's challenges and be accepted, while any polynomial-time classical prover will be rejected with high probability, based on plausible computational assumptions.
 To answer the verifier's challenges, existing proofs of quantumness typically require the quantum prover to perform a combination of polynomial-size quantum circuits and measurements.

-In this paper, we show that \emph{all} existing proofs of quantumness can be modified so that the prover need only perform \emph{constant-depth quantum circuits} (and measurements) together with log-depth classical computation.
-We thus obtain depth-efficient proofs of quantumness whose soundness can be based on the same assumptions as existing schemes (factoring, discrete logarithm, learning with errors or ring learning with errors).
+In this paper, we give two proof of quantumness constructions in which the prover need only perform \emph{constant-depth quantum circuits} (and measurements) together with log-depth classical computation.
+Our first construction is a generic compiler that allows us to translate existing proofs of quantumness into constant quantum depth versions.
+Our second construction is based around the \emph{learning with rounding} problem, and yields circuits with shorter depth and requiring fewer qubits than the generic construction.
+In addition, the second construction also has some robustness against noise.